Andrey-Mel/ocr_text_passport/README.md

 USE.

-If you run it for local testing, then you need to open the laptop base_line.ipynb, if you look at the results in the browser, you need to run the python file app.py .
+If you look at the results in the browser, you need to run the python file app.py .
 But since I am not a frontend developer, there is no beautiful interface in the browser, there is only a photo search button and a predict button.